Cherg906/My_Portfolio/README.md

 For more information or inquiries, please fill the form in the **Contact Me** section of the site.

 ---
+## Deployment

+You can deploy this portfolio on platforms like GitHub Pages, Netlify, or Vercel.

+## License

+This portfolio is open for personal use and customization.

 > Developed with ❤️ by Chernet Getaneh Tebabal